aczietlow/drupal-hipchat/README.txt

 STARTING THE BOT
 ----------------

-Inside the bot/ directory is a bot_start.php script which is a wrapper around Drupal and the IRC network libraries.
+Inside bot/scripts is a bot_start.php script which is a wrapper around Drupal and the IRC network libraries.
 To run this script, you'll need to open up a shell to that directory and use the following command:

-  php bot_start.php --root /path/to/drupal/root --url http://www.example.com
+  php bot_start.php --root /path/to/drupal --url http://www.example.com

 --root refers to the full path to your Drupal installation directory and allows you to execute bot_start.php without moving it to the root directory.